Those First 30 Minutes That Determine the Rest of Your Day

 Sometimes a lot overwhelming.

 So that little half hour?
-That one small start is a significant and sure-footed beginning to my day.
+That one small start is a significant and sure-footed beginning to my day and the same with your day.

-In those first thirty minutes, I am setting the tone for my heart and our home and, in many real ways, setting the course for our lives.
+In those first thirty minutes, we are setting the tone for our hearts and our homes and, in many real ways, setting the course for our lives.

-And that, my friend, is enough to turn me into a Morning Girl.
+And that, my friend, is enough to turn anyone into a Morning Girl.

 In Those First Thirty Minutes of Your Day